-Nanaimo Airport land, the subject of debate.
+Nanaimo Airport from Trans-Canada.
 Supplied by Google Maps.

 It seems everything these days takes a backseat to the COVID19 pandemic and a historic disagreement between the Nanaimo Airport and the Regional District of Nanaimo (RDN) is no exception.

 Both parties claim they should have the final say about what the land located between the Trans-Canada Highway and the airport buildings should be used for.